Skip to main content

 • Hindsight is open source and runs locally by default.
 Your conversations, extracted knowledge, and memory store never leave your machine unless you choose otherwise.

-• For teams, an external API mode connects to a shared Hindsight server so multiple OpenClaw instances can share memory.
+• For teams, Cloud or External API mode connects multiple OpenClaw instances to a shared Hindsight server so they all share memory.

 The Problem